by Calculated Risk on 5/02/2017 09:29:00 AM

 This graph shows the national CoreLogic HPI data since 1976.
 January 2000 = 100.

-This index is not seasonally adjusted, and this was another solid month-to-month increase.
+This index is not seasonally adjusted, and this was another strong month-to-month increase.

 The second graph shows the YoY change in nominal terms (not adjusted for inflation).